jwetherb/CarND-Behavioral-Cloning-P3/writeup.md

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolutional neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+The general goal of this project was to employ controlled learning to teach a neural network how to steer a car through a simulated race track without driving off the road or hitting any obstacles.

+The learning phase consisted of presenting images taken from the center, left, and right cameras on the car, and associating each image with a desired steering direction.

+To validate the model, the car was made to run through the simulator, using only its neural network to calculate the appropriate steering direction based on the track images it was "seeing" through its center camera.

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
+[image1]: ./examples/LeNet-Architecture.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
+[image2]: ./examples/center_2017_11_19_11_48_57_702.jpg "Center lane driving"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
+[image3]: ./examples/left_2017_11_19_11_51_10_949.jpg "Recovery Image (Left)"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
+[image4]: ./examples/center_2017_11_19_11_51_10_949.jpg "Recovery Image (Center)"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
+[image5]: ./examples/right_2017_11_19_11_51_10_949.jpg "Recovery Image (Right)"
-[image6]: ./examples/placeholder_small.png "Normal Image"
+[image6]: ./examples/center_2017_11_19_11_51_10_949.jpg "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+[image7]: ./examples/center_2017_11_19_11_51_10_949_flipped.jpg "Flipped Image"

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.